-In this article we study how potentiometers work and try to understand their working principle and how to use these devices in electronic circuits.
+In this article we study how potentiometers work and try to understand how to connect potentiometers in electronic circuits.

 How Potentiometers Work